ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 ## Secondary diabetes

-> It's like Type 3c but instead of being rear-ended, your mechanic accidentally
+> It's like Type 3c but instead of being rear-ended, it's likely that your
-> poked a hole in your gas tank.
+> mechanic accidentally poked a hole in your gas tank.

 Secondary diabetes is caused by damage to the insulin-producing cells in the pancreas by some external factor not specifically described by another type.
-The most common form of secondary diabetes results from side effects to medications like chemotherapy.
+The most common form of secondary diabetes is drug-induced diabetes resulting from side effects to medications like chemotherapy.

 ## MODY (maturity onset diabetes of the young)

-> You're don't realize it but you're driving a Yugo, one of 11 specific kinds of
+> You don't realize it but you're driving a Yugo, one of 11 specific kinds of
 > car that just weren't built to run properly.
 >
 > It's **very** expensive and time consuming to run a check on your VIN and see